boltops-tools/lono/README.md

 ## Upgrading

-If you are on version 4.2 and uppgrade to 5.0.
+If you are on version 4.2 and upgrade to 5.0.
 You can run `lono upgrade v4to5` within your project to upgrade it to version 5.0.
 Refer to the [Upgrading Guide](http://lono.cloud/docs/extras/upgrading/).

 ## Quick Usage